cheind/dest/README.md

 #### dest_evaluate
 `dest_evaluate` can is a tool used to evaluate a previously trained tracker.
 It loads a test database and and computes tracker statistics.
-These statistics include the mean distance of target and estimated shape landmarks normalized by the inter-ocular distance when the loaded database contains faces.
+These statistics include the mean Euclidean distance between target and estimated shape landmarks normalized by the inter-ocular distance when the loaded database contains faces.
+Here is how you invoke it

 ```
 > dest_evaluate --rectangles rectangles.csv -t destcv.bin database
 ```

-When using one of the pre-trained trackers on the ibug annotated HELEN test database using Viola Jones estimated face rectangles, you should see similar values to
+When using
+ - a pre-trained tracker from our [release]([release](https://github.com/cheind/dest/releases)
+ - on the [ibug annotated HELEN](http://ibug.doc.ic.ac.uk/download/annotations/helen.zip) test database
+ - using OpenCV Viola Jones estimated face rectangles

+you should see roughly the following output

 ```
 Loading ibug database.
 Found 330 candidate entries.